nf-core/hicar/docs/usage.md

 * Error:  `Session aborted -- Cause: Unable to execute HTTP request: ngi-igenomes.s3.amazonaws.com`

-The s3 connection reached the limitation of connection.
+The internet connection reached the limitation.
 Try to resume the analysis one hour later.

 * Error: `PaddingError: Placeholder of length '80' too short in package`